Trifox WT11 Review: Affordable and with Potential, but…

 My Verdict

-When deciding whether to buy them, remember that you will have to also pay for the shipping, which is around $80.
-But you can use my code below and get about $50 off.
+When deciding whether to buy them, remember that you must also pay for the shipping, which is around $80.

 Use this Trifox discount code CYCLISTSHUB on www.trifoxbike.com during checkout to get 8% OFF your purchase.
 Share this code via email.